Volunteer with us

 How do I apply?

-Please complete an application form, or contact the Volunteers In Partnership office by post, email or telephone.
+Complete a Volunteers in Partnership application form (DOCX, 72 KB), or contact the Volunteers In Partnership office by post, email or telephone.

 • Write to: Volunteers Manager, The Engineers House, c/o Shaw House, Porthpean Road, St Austell, PL26 6AD.